-Northside Hospital Duluth is located in the City.
+The Gwinnett Medical Center-Duluth is located in the City.
 Completed in 2006, this hospital has 81 beds and emergency care service.
-In addition to traditional hospital services, Northside Hospital Duluth has outpatient services including Sports Medicine.
-Northside Hospital Duluth has plans for a large expansion onto the old Ingles site, which they acquired in 2013.
-Northside Hospital Duluth anchors the Medical Triangle District, which is home to a variety of medical offices and healthcare specialists.
+In addition to traditional hospital services, the Gwinnett Medical Center-Duluth has outpatient services including Sports Medicine.
+Gwinnett Medical has plans for a large expansion onto the old Ingles site, which they acquired in 2013.
+Gwinnett Medical anchors the Medical Triangle District, which is home to a variety of medical offices and healthcare specialists.

 A number of other medical service providers are located in Duluth.
 Clinics, pharmacies and specialists are spread out all over the city.
-There is a large concentration of medical service providers around Northside Hospital Duluth located within a quarter mile around the hospital on roads such as Duluth Park Lane, Howell Ferry Road and McClure Bridge Road.
+There is a large concentration of medical service providers around Gwinnett Medical located within a quarter mile around the hospital on roads such as Duluth Park Lane, Howell Ferry Road and McClure Bridge Road.
 This concentration of medical uses has created an unofficial medical district in the city.